 - Official transcripts from all post-secondary institutions attended

-Some School of Nursing programs may stipulate additional admission requirements (e.g., BSN, MSN, prerequisite courses, standardized test scores, writing samples, licensure, work experience).
+Some School of Nursing programs may stipulate additional admission requirements (e.g., BSN, MSN, prerequisite courses, standardized test scores, writing samples, licensure, work experience, timed video response).
 Qualified applicants may also be contacted to schedule a personal admission interview.
 Applicants should contact the Office of Admissions at email@example.com or go online to nursing.jhu.edu/admissions/index.html to determine specific admission criteria for individual programs.

 Please note that the Johns Hopkins School of Nursing utilizes NursingCAS, the Centralized Application Service for Nursing Programs for all application processing.
 All applicants will be required to submit their application and all supplemental documents through this centralized application system.